Bhavya-Tripathi/DrumKit/README.md

 # DrumKit
 A simple drum kit with sounds of different drum components.
+Javascript practice.